Fatima-FSSE/Fatima-FSSE/README.md

 ## Introduction

-Welcome to my GitHub profile!
-I'm Fatima Riaz, a results-driven software engineer passionate about developing reliable and scalable software solutions.
-I have a strong background in backend development, web services, automated testing, technical support, and documentation.
+Experienced software engineer with a background in backend development and automation testing.
+Earned an MS in Computer Science from Georgia Tech and developed skills in Spring Boot, RESTful APIs, Selenium, and Cucumber at PROS Inc. Additionally, expanded expertise in front-end development through continuous learning, with full-stack applications showcased on GitHub.
+Seeking opportunities in full-stack development to leverage technical expertise and collaborative skills.

 ## About Me